tomjoht/documentation-theme-jekyll/doc_pages.md

 ## Where to save pages

 Store all your pages inside the root directory.
 This is because the site is built with relative links.
 There aren't any permalinks or baseurls used in the link architecture.
 This relative link nature of the site allows you to easily move it from one folder to another without invalidating the links.

+If this approach creates too many files in one long list, consider grouping files into Favorites sections using WebStorms Add to Favorites feature.

 ## Github-flavored Markdown